jstern/aoc2023/README.md

 ### Fetching puzzle input

 The runner attempts to fetch input from `https://adventofcode.com/YYYY/day/D/input` given a key prefixed `YYYY:D:`.
-You'll need to paste a valid adventofcode.com session cookie value in `.aoc-session` for this to work.
+You'll need to paste a valid adventofcode.com session cookie value in a file named `.aoc-session` in this directory.

 ### Running a solution